 EMX is encouraged by these grades and believes modern exploration methods can vector toward additional mineralization over mineable widths.

-Note: The nearby Falun and Garpenberg mines mentioned above provide context for EMX’s Project, which occurs in a similar geologic setting, but this is not necessarily indicative that the project hosts similar tonnages or grades of mineralization.
+Notes: The nearby mines mentioned above provide context for EMX’s Project, which occurs in a similar geologic setting, but this is not necessarily indicative that the project hosts similar tonnages or grades of mineralization.